Make Your Way Larkhall

 Make Your Way in Larkhall along the Colliery, Broomhill, Doon the Braes and Growers' Trails.
 The Make Your Way digital trails can give you the opportunity to explore your local area online, and then go out and find all the details and beauty of the Clyde and Avon Valley for yourself.
 These Larkhall trails take in gorgeous views, residential areas, paths, lanes, and woodland walks.

 Explore points of heritage using the numbered Heritage Points in the MYW maps, referenced in the descriptions below.
 Members of Larkhall Heritage Group have offered their guidance and expertise verifying heritage information for these trails - find out more about the group below.
+See if you can spot the interactive pattern sliders, inspired by patterns used by traditional weavers, which have been installed along the four trails.
+Find out about the development of the pattern sliders by artist in residence Allison Smith in collaboration with the local community here.

 Download and print paper maps by clicking the links under 'Related Resources'.